Team

 • Nicolas Tierry-Mieg CNRS, TIMC, University of Grenoble - Analyses of genome wide data

-• Gérard Lambeau CNRS, IPMC, University of Sophia - Antipolis Role of sPLA2 in embryonic development
+• Gérard Lambeau CNRS, IPMC, University of Sophia - Antipolis.
+Role of sPLA2 in embryonic development

 • Mélanie Bonhivers CNRS, Bordeaux - Trypanosoma models for MMAF